kariagepompadour/SOUND-TERRARIUM/README.md

 Time and weather create the sky.\
 A tiny runner lives inside it.**

+**A tiny living world that simulates the present moment of your chosen city.**

 SOUND TERRARIUM is a small audio-reactive world for the **M5Stack Cardputer ADV**.

+Set a city anywhere in the world, and SOUND TERRARIUM brings its present moment into the tiny screen — local time, current weather, temperature and humidity, sunrise and sunset, moonrise and moonset, lunar phase, and the changing light from day through twilight into night.

 The built-in microphone listens to the sound around the device and analyzes it in real time.
 An 8-band graphic equalizer appears at the